Immigration and Visa Information

 Every status reflects a different primary purpose.
 If your primary focus here is to get a degree, then the most appropriate status is F-1.
 Of course, there are some exceptions to coming to school as an F-1 (for example, H4, J-1), and if you believe you may fall into one of these other categories, we encourage you to contact us with any questions you may have.

-In order to obtain an F-1 or J-1 visa, you must first receive an immigration document from our office.
+In order to obtain an F-1 or J-1 visa, you must first receive an immigration document from our office with the intent to enroll full-time.
 For an F-1 visa, you will need an I-20, and for a J-1 visa, you will need a DS-2019.
 (Please see the bottom of the page for definitions of important immigration documents.)

 Where should you submit your I-20/DS-2019 application documents?